bdelate/django-flutterwave/README.md

 - `rave-subscription-btn` will apply to recurring payment types (ie: those with a `payment_plan`).
 - `rave-onceoff-btn` will apply to once off payment types (ie: those without a `payment_plan`).

+# Transaction Detail Page

+Following a user payment, they will be redirected to the transaction detail page located at `/djangorave/<str:reference>/`

+A default transaction detail template is already available, however if you want to override it, you may do so by creating a new template in your root templates directory, ie: `/templates/djangorave/transaction.html`

+You will have access to `{{ transaction }}` within that template.

 # Development

 If you wish to contribute to the project, there is an example app that demonstrates